Tinnitus

 Tinnitus assessments

 Hearelief provides individualised, evidence-based tinnitus management programs designed to assist you to habituate to your tinnitus.
-Tinnitus assessments lasts for 1½ hours and cost $180.
+Tinnitus assessments lasts for 1½ hours.
 You may be entitled to a rebate through Medicare or your health insurance.

 Hearelief’s tinnitus management programs are designed to assist you to develop a deeper understanding of your tinnitus.
 We give you strategies to take control of the tinnitus and lessen the symptoms you experience.